 We may be well-intentioned people, but when our daily lives are insulated and we don’t come into contact with those who are struggling, it’s easy to keep their struggles far from our minds.
 I believe that as humans we are all naturally generous.
 We’ve been trained to hoard money, but when we shape our lives to interact with people from all classes, we rekindle a sense of connection and recognize our interdependence—your well-being and safety matter to me, and mine matter to you.

-As told to Davy Rothbart exclusively for Wealthsimple, the largest automated investing service in Canada.
-We make investing simple, smart and affordable.
+As told to Davy Rothbart exclusively for Wealthsimple.
+We make smart investing simple and affordable.